 The Ultimate Guide to Random Number Generation

-• True Random Number Generators (TRNGs): These devices are based on physical phenomena that are inherently unpredictable, such as atmospheric noise, radioactive decay, or thermal noise.
-These are the gold standard for applications where high-quality randomness is critical, like cryptography.
+- True Random Number Generators (TRNGs): These specialized hardware devices extract randomness from completely unpredictable microscopic physical phenomena, such as atmospheric electrical noise, thermal noise, or radioactive isotopic decay.
+These are the gold standard for high-security military and financial cryptography.

-Python's built-in random module makes this incredibly easy.
+Python's native random module makes this incredibly efficient.

 import random

-# Generate a single random integer between 1 and 100 (inclusive)
+# Generate a single random integer strictly between 1 and 100 (inclusive)

 random_integer = random.randint(1, 100)

-# Generate a list of 5 unique random numbers between 1 and 50
+# Generate a list of 5 UNIQUE numbers between 1 and 50 (like a lottery)

 unique_numbers = random.sample(range(1, 51), 5)

-// Function to generate a random integer between min and max (inclusive)
+// Pure function to generate an integer between min and max (inclusive)

 function getRandomInt(min, max) {